 The Downeast Maine town of Bar Harbor is situated on Mount Desert Island (pronounced like everyone's favorite after-dinner treat).
 Most folks "from away" know Bar Harbor as the best home base for exploring Acadia National Park.
-This bustling coastal town is also an increasingly popular cruise ship port.
+This bustling coastal town is also an increasingly popular cruise ship port with more than 150 annual ship landings by major cruise lines like Norwegian and Royal Caribbean.
 Even if Acadia is your primary reason for visiting — and it should be on every New England traveler's must-see list — allow an extra day or two if you can to experience Bar Harbor's one-of-a-kind charms and attractions.
 Here in the shadow of Cadillac Mountain, there is more to do year-round than you may realize.

 The Abbe Museum in downtown Bar Harbor and its satellite location within Acadia National Park offer a thought-provoking and engaging look at this region's original Native American population.
 The People of the First Light, as the Wabanaki are known, have a 12,000-year history here, and their descendants work with the museum to preserve the arts, culture and stories of their ancestors.
 Founded in 1928, the Abbe is the only Smithsonian-affiliated museum in Maine, and in addition to permanent and changing exhibits, it hosts a range of events each year including the Indigenous Film Festival and the Abbe Museum Indian Market.